|

 overconsumption of fluoride can raise the risks of disorders

-affecting teeth, bones, the brain and the thyroid gland.
+affecting teeth, bones, the brain and the thyroid gland. • A 2006 report by a committee

 of the National Research Council recommended that the federal